-Students who wish to apply for any type of financial aid (except meritbased scholarships and non Work-Study student assistant positions) must:
+Students who wish to apply for any type of financial aid (except merit-based scholarships and non Work-Study student assistant positions) must:

-- be enrolled in classes that pertain toward their degree plan each 1. semester. - complete and submit a Free Application for Federal Student Aid 2.
-(FAFSA).
-The FAFSA application is available through the FAFSA web site located at https://fafsa.ed.gov.
+- be enrolled in classes that pertain toward their degree plan each semester. - complete and submit a Free Application for Federal Student Aid (FAFSA).
+The FAFSA application is available through the FAFSA web site located at https://studentaid.gov/h/apply-for-aid/fafsa.
 After submission of the FAFSA to the Federal Processor, students will subsequently receive a Student Aid Report (SAR).